OPPORTUNITIES AND PROGRAMS

 Washington Semester Program

 Each fall and spring semester, up to twenty University of Georgia students have the unique opportunity to live, work and study in Washington, D.C., through the Washington Semester Program.
 The program is open to undergraduate students in all colleges and schools at UGA.
-Students enrolled in the Washington Semester Program will earn at least twelve hours of academic credit, work approximately 30 hours per week in an internship approved by the program, connect with leaders in public policy, government and business, and experience the art and culture of one of the world's great cities.
+Students enrolled in the Washington Semester Program will earn at least twelve hours of academic credit, work at least 30 hours per week in an internship approved by the program, connect with leaders in public policy, government and business, and experience the art and culture of one of the world's great cities.

 To apply, students must meet the following criteria: